The roles of Medical Radiography in patient care are often under-emphasized.

 In Medical Radiography and Imaging, imaging modalities refer to the different radiographic equipment used in the diagnosis of patients that produce ionizing or non-ionizing radiation.

-These include the Conventional X-ray units, Computed Tomography (CT), Magnetic Resonance Imaging (MRI), Ultrasound imaging, Nuclear Medicine, Radionuclide imaging, Positron Emission Tomography (PET), fluoroscopic and angiographic units, and radiotherapy equipment, and a host of others.
+These include the Conventional X-ray units, Computed Tomography (CT), Magnetic Resonance Imaging (MRI), Ultrasound imaging, Nuclear Medicine, Radionuclide imaging, Positron Emission Tomography (PET), fluoroscopic and angiographic units, radiotherapy equipment, and a host of others.

 Moreover, in order to adequately appreciate the roles of radiographers in patient care and administration of medical assistance, those roles have been dichotomized into the diagnostic and therapeutic aspects.
 This is because there are broadly two classes of medical radiographers- Diagnostic and Therapeutic.